statisticsnorway/ssb-timeseries/README.md

 Statistics Norway is building a new procuction system in the cloud.

-Responsibilities for maintaining the production environment is moved closer to the statistical processes owners.

-Moving towards modern architecture, development methodology and open source technologies:

- * Python and R are replacing SAS for production code.
- * Oracle databases and ODI for ETL are being replaced by a data lake architecture relying heavily on Parquet files.
+Moving towards modern architecture, development methodology and open source technologies: Python and R are replacing SAS for statistics production code.
+Oracle databases and ODI for ETL are being replaced by a data lake architecture relying heavily on Parquet files.
- * The time series solution FAME is not moving along and a replacement has not been chosen.

-Time series are essential to statistics production, so this leaves a huge gap.
+Another big issue has been time series.Time series are essential to statistics production, so  the decision to phase out FAME while not having landed precisely what should replace it has left a huge gap.

-A complete solution will need cover several areas of functionality:
+A complete solution will touch several areas of functionality:

- * Basics: storage with performant read and write, search and filtering
+ * The core is storage with performant read and write, search and filtering
- * Descriptive metadata
+ * Good descriptive metadata is key to findability
- * Calculation support: math and statistics libraries
+ * A wide selection of math and statistics libraries is key for calculations and models
- * Visualisation
+ * Visualisation tools play a role both in ad hoc and routine inspection and quality control
- * Workflow integration and process monitoring
+ * Workflow integration with automation and process monitoring help keeping consistent quality
- * Data lineage and ad hoc inspection
+ * Data lineage and process metadata is essential for quality control

+ In Statistics Norway strict requirements for transparency and data quality are mandated by law and  commitment to international standards.
+The data itself has a wide variety, but time resolution and publishing frequencies are typically low.
+While volumes are some times significant, they are far from extreme.
+This shifts the focus from performance towards process and data control.

-This PoC aims to demonstrate how the key functionality may be provided with the core technologies Python and Parquet, in alignment with architecture decisions and process model requirements.
-As such, it
+This project came out of a PoC to demonstrate how the key functionality may be provided with the core technologies Python and Parquet, in alignment with architecture decisions and process model requirements.
+Constructed to be an abstraction between the storage layer and the statistics production code, it provides a way forward while postponing some the technical choices.

  * Basic functionality for read/write, calculations, time aggregation and plotting was demonstrated December 2023.
  * Persisting snapshots in alignment with the process model, simple descriptive tagging and integrations with GCS buckets was added Q1 2024.